blinkupsdk/docs/README.md

 Kotlin:

 This is handled by the map display function.
+When clicking on meetup spot on the map, it would offer to send a text message with invite to meet at that point.